Header Image for Kington St. Michael Village Website

 • Chippenham Community Area Parish Forum – No formal appointment

-• Tor Hill Footpath Project – tba
+• Tor Hill Footpath Project – Cllr G Gamble

 • Chippenham Climate & Ecological Emergency Forum – Cllr F Twisse